bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "I said..." he started, before he had to cough twice, "-why of Tiamat's first plane of Hell do you keep chasing me?"

-He was just about to swipe at her, as another voice sounded from behind him:
+He was just about to swipe at her, as a male voice sounded from behind him:
 "You sound like you need some **manners**!"

-Adrex' head snapped directly behind him, where three individuals had... stepped out of... the tree?
+Adrex' head spun around looking directly behind him, where three individuals had... stepped out of... the tree?
 Although he wanted to keep his focus on them, it was way more pressing to keep his eyes on the iron bands that came flying towards him.
 He tried to shield himself with his left hand, but this wasn't just a net that was tossed at him.
-The bands wrap themself around his arm, before they continued to entangle his torso, which sent a wave of pain through him, sending him to his knees.
+The bands wrap themselves around his arm, before they continued to entangle his wounded torso, which sent a wave of pain through him, forcing him to his knees.
-And the bands kept encasing his entire body as never ending bandages; His arms got locked in place, his legs got bound to each other, his head twisted straight, and his snout tightly wrapped tight to his jaw.
+And the bands kept encasing his entire body as never ending bandages; His arms got locked in place, his legs got bound to each other, his head twisted straight, and his snout wrapped tight to his jaw.
 A short second later he tilted to the side, landing hard on his left side, facing the girl.

 A fury grew in Adrex' mind, like a seething, red, expanding dot.